 Playing With The Left Hand

-The left hand is usually played two ways, either Bass Tones or Chords.
+The left hand is usually played in two ways, either Bass Tones or Chords.

 Bass & Chords In The Staff